wp-plugins/wptouch/readme.txt

 = Version 1.9.40 =

-* Removed: AppStores support - plesae visit the AppStores website for the Javascript code if you'd like to continue using it
+* Removed: AppStores support - please visit the AppStores website for the Javascript code to use if you'd like to continue using it
 * Changed: Updated fitvids() video script

 = Version 1.9.39 =